ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 Editorial changes can be managed in GitHub, but any substantive change should be discussed on the MIMI mailing list (mimi@ietf.org).

-MLS [@!I-D.ietf-mls-protocol] is a group key establishment protocol motivated by the desire for group chat with efficient end-to-end encryption.
+MLS [@!RFC9420] is a group key establishment protocol motivated by the desire for group chat with efficient end-to-end encryption.
 While one of the motivations of MLS is interoperable standards-based secure messaging, the MLS protocol does not define or prescribe any format for the